Chirality-Induced Spin Filtering in Pseudo Jahn-Teller Molecules: Model

-\paragraph{Model Hamiltonian.} The Hamiltonian, $H$, describing an electron propagating through the chiral molecule consists of the electronic $\He$, the nuclear $\Hn$, the electron-nuclear coupling $\Hen$ Hamiltonians, which are all spin-independent, and the SOC Hamiltonian $\Hsoc$, $H = \He + \Hn + \Hen + \Hsoc$.
+The Hamiltonian, $H$, describing an electron propagating through the chiral molecule consists of the electronic $\He$, the nuclear $\Hn$, and the electron-nuclear coupling $\Hen$ Hamiltonians, which are all spin independent, and the SOC Hamiltonian $\Hsoc$, $H = \He + \Hn + \Hen + \Hsoc$.
 The electronic Hamiltonian is given by

 where we set $\epsilon_\mathrm{rot} \equiv 0$ throughout the paper, and the nuclear Hamiltonian is described as the two-dimensional harmonic oscillator,